AliceAlicek2304/fcj-workshop/content/5-Workshop/5.3-Create-ec2/_index.md

 1. Click **OK** to save the configuration
 2. Click the connect icon to establish an SSH connection

-ðŸ”’ **Security Note**: Ensure your private key file (.pem) has restricted permissions.
+🔒 **Security Note**: Ensure your private key file (.pem) has restricted permissions.
 On Windows, verify the file is not accessible to other users.

 #### Successful Connection